 In addition to other information provided in this article, other tips include my recommendation of only applying for credit cards that you actually are going to use and need.
 The reason being, is that you don’t want to get into the habit of having to close credit cards, as closing them can also negatively impact both your personal and business credit reports.

-Also, make sure to continue monitoring both your personal and business credit report, using the monitoring programs of NAV.
+Also, make sure to continue monitoring both your personal and business credit score, using the monitoring programs of NAV.
 You can sign up right now and take advantage of various tools for strategic management of both credit reports.

 Business credit cards can make sure you always have emergency cash on hand.
 Browse your top business credit card matches for free and apply in minutes!Find my top options